adravRevorg/OpenGL_Steps/README.md

  4. Use of multiple VAO, VBO
     - Use multiple VAO to draw two triangles
     - Use multiple VAO, and multiple shaders to draw two triangles (one with uniform, one with interpolation)
+ 5. Use of textures
+    - Application of a texture to a triangle